Carl Freedman: The 1990s and the Young British Artists

-Saatchi arrived at Gambler in a green Bentley and, according to Freedman, was immediately impressed by (and then bought) Hirst's first major "animal" installation, A Thousand Years, consisting of a large glass case containing maggots and flies feeding off a rotting cow's head.
+Charles Saatchi arrived at the Gambler exhibition in a green Bentley and, according to Freedman, was immediately impressed by (and then bought) Damien Hirst's first major "animal" installation, A Thousand Years, consisting of a large glass case containing maggots and flies feeding off a rotting cow's head.
 (The installation was later a notable feature of the Sensation exhibition.)
 At this early stage, Freedman was financing the production of Hirst's vitrines, and has commented that not many people attended these early shows, including Freeze.

 In 1994, Freedman toured the US with Tracey Emin, driving in a Cadillac from San Francisco to New York, making stops en route where she gave readings from her autobiographical book Exploration of the Soul to finance the trip.

 The couple also spent time by the sea in Whitstable together, using the beach-hut, which she uprooted and turned into art in 1999 with the title The Last Thing I Said to You is Don't Leave Me Here, and which was destroyed (along with her "tent") in the 2004 Momart warehouse fire.

 In 1995, Freedman curated the show Minky Manky at the South London Gallery.
 At the time Emin was relatively unknown.
 Freedman, concerned that he would be accused of nepotism, challenged Emin to make a great work.
 The result was Emin's famous "tent" Everyone I have Ever Slept With 1963–1995, which was first exhibited in the show.
 Freedman's interview with her appears in the catalogue.
 Other featured artists were Sarah Lucas, Gary Hume, Damien Hirst, Mat Collishaw, Gilbert & George, Critical Décor and Stephen Pippin.
 Freedman said one of the show's themes was: